7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 Cheapest private airport transfers

-Cheapest round-trip private transfers
+Round-trip private transfers

-Taxi from airport to Cabo San Lucas
+Taxi from the airport to Cabo San Lucas

 Taxis in Los Cabos are large blue or turquoise (occasionally white) vans that seat 8 to 10 people.
-But, gulp, Cabo taxi fares are steep.
+But, gulp, Cabo taxi fares are comparatively steep.

 A taxi from the international or SJD airport to Cabo San Lucas will cost you a minimum of $80 USD.
 This cost covers up to 4 people.
 Each extra person is $20 p.p.